This post may contain affiliate links. Please read our disclosure policy.

 How to serve rhubarb lemonade

 It's also easy to make a big batch ahead of time for your next special occasion.
-It's a stunning drink to serve at dinner parties, birthday parties, wedding or baby showers, on the patio, and by the pool!
+It's a stunning drink to serve at dinner parties, birthday parties, weddings, baby showers, on the patio, and by the pool!

 - 4 cups chopped rhubarb